 • Best for: Multi-layer tear-offs and small commercial roofs

-That 30-yard bin is sized for larger tear-offs when a second haul-out would stall crew demobilization on tight schedules.
+The 30-yard bin keeps big tear-offs moving—no second haul-out to stall crew demobilization on tight schedules.

 Asphalt Shingle Weight and Tonnage Planning